Minoan snake goddess figurines: Sacral knot

 Both goddesses have a knot with a projecting looped cord between their breasts.
 Evans noticed that these are analogous to the sacral knot, his name for a knot with a loop of fabric above and sometimes fringed ends hanging down below.
 Numerous such symbols in ivory, faience, painted in frescoes or engraved in seals sometimes combined with the symbol of the double-edged axe or labrys which was the most important Minoan religious symbol.
 Such symbols were found in Minoan and Mycenaean sites.
 It is believed that the sacral knot was the symbol of holiness on human figures or cult-objects.
 Its combination with the double-axe can be compared with the Egyptian ankh (eternal life), or with the tyet (welfare/life) a symbol of Isis (the knot of Isis).

-Art
+Influence

 The 1979 feminist artwork The Dinner Party by Judy Chicago features a place setting for a "Snake Goddess".